 Melanoma of the conjunctiva and the eyelid are extraocular cancers and they are extremely rare.
-You can see a picture of the parts of the eye on the page about the eye.
+They are treated slightly differently to melanoma in the eyeball.

 Doctors also group melanomas of the eyeball according to the way the cancerous cells look under a microscope.
-There are three types
+There are 3 types

 - Spindle cell melanomas – made from long stretched out cells